Android Marshmallow: Adoptable storage

 The new "Adoptable storage" feature allows a newly inserted SD card to be optionally designated as "internal" rather than "portable" storage.

-"Portable" storage is the default behavior used in previous Android versions, treating the media as a secondary storage device for storage of user files, and the storage media can be removed or replaced without repercussions, but user-installed apps are restricted to writing to their respective package name directories located inside Android/data.
+"Portable" storage is the default behavior in previous Android versions, treating the media as a secondary storage device for user files.
+Storage media can be removed or replaced without repercussions, but user-installed apps are restricted to writing to their respective package-name directories under Android/data.
 This restriction was introduced in Android 4.4 KitKat.
 The Storage Access Framework, through which shared writing access to memory cards has been reinstated in Android 5.0 Lollipop, is backwards-incompatible and slower due to latencies.

 When designated as "Internal" storage, the storage media is reformatted with an encrypted ext4 file system, and is "adopted" by the operating system as an extension of the primary storage partition.
-Existing data (including applications and "private" data folders) are migrated to the external storage, and normal operation of the device becomes dependent on the presence of the media.
-Apps and operating system functions will not function properly if the adopted storage device is removed, and the card can not be reused in other devices until reformatted.
+Existing data (including applications and "private" data folders) is migrated to external storage, and the device's regular operation becomes dependent on the media's presence.
+Apps and operating system functions will not function properly if the adopted storage device is removed, and the card cannot be reused in other devices until reformatted.
 If the user loses access to the storage media, the adopted storage can be "forgotten", which makes the data permanently inaccessible.

-Samsung and LG have, however, removed the ability to use an SD card as "internal" storage on their Galaxy S7 and G5 devices, with Samsung arguing that the feature could result in unexpected losses of data, and prevents users from being able to transfer data using the card.
+Not all OEMs support this feature, including LG and Samsung in particular; Samsung cited the potential for user confusion and data loss.